peterdewit/genealogy-postgres-mcp/README.md

 Typically deployed via Docker Compose alongside:

 - PostgreSQL
-- MetaMCP
+- MCPO, MCPHub, MetaMCP or direct to client with MCP support
-- OpenWebUI or other agent clients

 The MCP server is intended to be **long-running and stable**, not frequently rebuilt.